pragmaticfish/sushify/README.md

 **"Turn your prompt salad into sushi"** 🥗 → 🍣

-Transform messy, contradictory prompts into precision-crafted LLM interactions.
-Capture, analyze, and refine your AI conversations with zero code changes.
+Automatically capture and analyze every LLM API call in your application.
+Transform messy, contradictory prompts into precision-crafted AI interactions with zero code changes.

 > **📖 This README is for developers contributing to Sushify.** For end-user documentation, visit the [marketing site](link-to-be-added) or try the [playground](link-to-be-added).